DicRecharger/TikTok-Downloader-No-Watermark/README.md

 ```

 If you like my work, I will be uploading a Reddit Post (including videos) downloader, an Instagram Post (except stories) downloader and maybe others when I document them, so stay tuned!

+## UPDATE

+Added a simple GUI.

+To use **TikTok-Downloader-v3** you need to enter the following command: `pip install -r requirements.txt`

+Then to run the program enter: `python3 .\TikTokDownloaderv3.py`